metio/terraform-provider-k8s/docs/data-sources/kamaji_clastix_io_tenant_control_plane_v1alpha1_manifest.md

 - `args` (List of String) Arguments to the entrypoint.The container image's CMD is used if this is not provided.Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variablecannot be resolved, the reference in the input string will be unchanged.
 Double $$ are reducedto a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. '$$(VAR_NAME)' willproduce the string literal '$(VAR_NAME)'.
 Escaped references will never be expanded, regardlessof whether the variable exists or not.
 Cannot be updated.More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
 - `command` (List of String) Entrypoint array.
 Not executed within a shell.The container image's ENTRYPOINT is used if this is not provided.Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variablecannot be resolved, the reference in the input string will be unchanged.
 Double $$ are reducedto a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. '$$(VAR_NAME)' willproduce the string literal '$(VAR_NAME)'.
 Escaped references will never be expanded, regardlessof whether the variable exists or not.
 Cannot be updated.More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
-- `env` (Attributes List) List of environment variables to set in the container.Cannot be updated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--env))
+- `env` (Attributes List) List of environment variables to set in the container.Cannot be updated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--env))
 - `env_from` (Attributes List) List of sources to populate environment variables in the container.The keys defined within a source must be a C_IDENTIFIER.
 All invalid keyswill be reported as an event when the container is starting.
-When a key exists in multiplesources, the value associated with the last source will take precedence.Values defined by an Env with a duplicate key will take precedence.Cannot be updated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--env_from))
+When a key exists in multiplesources, the value associated with the last source will take precedence.Values defined by an Env with a duplicate key will take precedence.Cannot be updated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--env_from))
 - `image` (String) Container image name.More info: https://kubernetes.io/docs/concepts/containers/imagesThis field is optional to allow higher level config management to default or overridecontainer images in workload controllers like Deployments and StatefulSets.
 - `image_pull_policy` (String) Image pull policy.One of Always, Never, IfNotPresent.Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.Cannot be updated.More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
-- `lifecycle` (Attributes) Actions that the management system should take in response to container lifecycle events.Cannot be updated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--lifecycle))
+- `lifecycle` (Attributes) Actions that the management system should take in response to container lifecycle events.Cannot be updated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--lifecycle))
-- `liveness_probe` (Attributes) Periodic probe of container liveness.Container will be restarted if the probe fails.Cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--liveness_probe))
+- `liveness_probe` (Attributes) Periodic probe of container liveness.Container will be restarted if the probe fails.Cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--liveness_probe))
 - `ports` (Attributes List) List of ports to expose from the container.
 Not specifying a port hereDOES NOT prevent that port from being exposed.
-Any port which islistening on the default '0.0.0.0' address inside a container will beaccessible from the network.Modifying this array with strategic merge patch may corrupt the data.For more information See https://github.com/kubernetes/kubernetes/issues/108255.Cannot be updated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--ports))
+Any port which islistening on the default '0.0.0.0' address inside a container will beaccessible from the network.Modifying this array with strategic merge patch may corrupt the data.For more information See https://github.com/kubernetes/kubernetes/issues/108255.Cannot be updated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--ports))
-- `readiness_probe` (Attributes) Periodic probe of container service readiness.Container will be removed from service endpoints if the probe fails.Cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--readiness_probe))
+- `readiness_probe` (Attributes) Periodic probe of container service readiness.Container will be removed from service endpoints if the probe fails.Cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--readiness_probe))
-- `resize_policy` (Attributes List) Resources resize policy for the container. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--resize_policy))
+- `resize_policy` (Attributes List) Resources resize policy for the container. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--resize_policy))
-- `resources` (Attributes) Compute Resources required by this container.Cannot be updated.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--resources))
+- `resources` (Attributes) Compute Resources required by this container.Cannot be updated.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--resources))
 - `restart_policy` (String) RestartPolicy defines the restart behavior of individual containers in a pod.This field may only be set for init containers, and the only allowed value is 'Always'.For non-init containers or when this field is not specified,the restart behavior is defined by the Pod's restart policy and the container type.Setting the RestartPolicy as 'Always' for the init container will have the following effect:this init container will be continually restarted onexit until all regular containers have terminated.
 Once all regularcontainers have completed, all init containers with restartPolicy 'Always'will be shut down.
 This lifecycle differs from normal init containers andis often referred to as a 'sidecar' container.
 Although this initcontainer still starts in the init container sequence, it does not waitfor the container to complete before proceeding to the next initcontainer.
 Instead, the next init container starts immediately after thisinit container is started, or after any startupProbe has successfullycompleted.
-- `security_context` (Attributes) SecurityContext defines the security options the container should be run with.If set, the fields of SecurityContext override the equivalent fields of PodSecurityContext.More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--security_context))
+- `security_context` (Attributes) SecurityContext defines the security options the container should be run with.If set, the fields of SecurityContext override the equivalent fields of PodSecurityContext.More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/ (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--security_context))
-- `startup_probe` (Attributes) StartupProbe indicates that the Pod has successfully initialized.If specified, no other probes are executed until this completes successfully.If this probe fails, the Pod will be restarted, just as if the livenessProbe failed.This can be used to provide different probe parameters at the beginning of a Pod's lifecycle,when it might take a long time to load data or warm a cache, than during steady-state operation.This cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--startup_probe))
+- `startup_probe` (Attributes) StartupProbe indicates that the Pod has successfully initialized.If specified, no other probes are executed until this completes successfully.If this probe fails, the Pod will be restarted, just as if the livenessProbe failed.This can be used to provide different probe parameters at the beginning of a Pod's lifecycle,when it might take a long time to load data or warm a cache, than during steady-state operation.This cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--startup_probe))
 - `stdin` (Boolean) Whether this container should allocate a buffer for stdin in the container runtime.
 If thisis not set, reads from stdin in the container will always result in EOF.Default is false.
 - `stdin_once` (Boolean) Whether the container runtime should close the stdin channel after it has been opened bya single attach.
 When stdin is true the stdin stream will remain open across multiple attachsessions.
 If stdinOnce is set to true, stdin is opened on container start, is empty until thefirst client attaches to stdin, and then remains open and accepts data until the client disconnects,at which time stdin is closed and remains closed until the container is restarted.
 If thisflag is false, a container processes that reads from stdin will never receive an EOF.Default is false
 - `termination_message_path` (String) Optional: Path at which the file to which the container's termination messagewill be written is mounted into the container's filesystem.Message written is intended to be brief final status, such as an assertion failure message.Will be truncated by the node if greater than 4096 bytes.
 The total message length acrossall containers will be limited to 12kb.Defaults to /dev/termination-log.Cannot be updated.
 - `termination_message_policy` (String) Indicate how the termination message should be populated.
 File will use the contents ofterminationMessagePath to populate the container status message on both success and failure.FallbackToLogsOnError will use the last chunk of container log output if the terminationmessage file is empty and the container exited with an error.The log output is limited to 2048 bytes or 80 lines, whichever is smaller.Defaults to File.Cannot be updated.
 - `tty` (Boolean) Whether this container should allocate a TTY for itself, also requires 'stdin' to be true.Default is false.
-- `volume_devices` (Attributes List) volumeDevices is the list of block devices to be used by the container. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--volume_devices))
+- `volume_devices` (Attributes List) volumeDevices is the list of block devices to be used by the container. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--volume_devices))
-- `volume_mounts` (Attributes List) Pod volumes to mount into the container's filesystem.Cannot be updated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--topology_spread_constraints--volume_mounts))
+- `volume_mounts` (Attributes List) Pod volumes to mount into the container's filesystem.Cannot be updated. (see [below for nested schema](#nestedatt--spec--control_plane--deployment--additional_init_containers--volume_mounts))
 - `working_dir` (String) Container's working directory.If not specified, the container runtime's default will be used, whichmight be configured in the container image.Cannot be updated.

-<a id="nestedatt--spec--control_plane--deployment--topology_spread_constraints--env"></a>
+<a id="nestedatt--spec--control_plane--deployment--additional_init_containers--env"></a>
-### Nested Schema for `spec.control_plane.deployment.topology_spread_constraints.env`
+### Nested Schema for `spec.control_plane.deployment.additional_init_containers.env`

 Required: